Skip to main content

 Short Vowels and Long Vowels

-Strong readers listen for the vowel sound because it often changes the whole word.
+Strong readers listen carefully for the vowel sound because it often controls the whole word.
+If a child reads hop instead of hope, or bit instead of bite, the vowel sound is usually the place to check first.

 Example cap has a short a, but cape has a long a.